andryou/andryou-facebook-cleaner/readme.md

 ## To Use
 1. Install Tamper Monkey (Chrome) or Greasemonkey (Firefox).
 Then install the userscript from Greasy Fork: https://greasyfork.org/en/scripts/18408-andrew-s-facebook-cleaner
 2. Log into Facebook, then go to your Activity Log.
-You should see two buttons at the top of the page, where you can delete activity items older than a set amount (days).
+You should see two buttons at the top of the page, where you can delete/hide activity items older than a set amount (days).
 3. If you want to limit it to process certain post types (e.g. your own posts), while in the Activity Log section, click on "Your Posts", "Photos", "Likes", "Posts You're Tagged In", and so on.

 ## License